GaussianVision: Vision-Language Alignment from Compressed Image Representations using 2D Gaussian Splatting: Optimizations for Efficient and Scalable 2D Gaussian Splatting

 We extend the implementation with batched input support by introducing several key modifications: \begin{itemize} \item Batch-aware memory layout: Indexing and memory access patterns were modified to include the batch dimension, allowing multiple images to be processed concurrently. \item Additional synchronization threads were inserted at critical points to ensure that all threads complete their batch-local computations before proceeding, preventing race conditions when accumulating results. \item Shared memory usage: Shared memory, already used in the original codebase for intermediate accumulation, was expanded to cache per-batch partial results.
 This reduces the frequency of global memory accesses and improves overall throughput.

 \end{itemize} With these modifications, the codebase now supports high-speed processing of thousands of inputs concurrently, making the implementation suitable for large-scale training pipelines.
 Notably, our enhanced codebase enables up to 90X speedup in fitting time compared to the baseline open-sourced codebase by \cite{Zhu2025LIG} with ~97\% GPU utilization, profiled using NVIDIA Nsight Compute.
-Fig. \ref{cuda_fig} presents speedup results for various batch sizes and gaussian counts.
-Our optimized 2DGS pipeline, including both our algorithmic and system-level optimizations will soon be open-sourced to enable further explorations of 2DGS.
+We provide additional details on our CUDA optimizations in Appendix~C. Fig. \ref{cuda_fig} presents speedup results for various batch sizes and gaussian counts.
+Our optimized 2DGS pipeline, including both our algorithmic and system-level optimizations will soon be open-sourced.